Gaussian polytopes: a cumulant-based approach: Preliminaries

+almost surely, conditioned on the event that the origin is an interior point of $K_\la$.
+We notice that this event occurs with probability at least $1-e^{-c\lambda}$ for some constant $c\in(0,\infty)$ only depending on $d$.
+To keep our presentation short in all computations concerning the functional $\xi_V$ that are carried out in Sections \ref{sec:MomentEstimates} and \ref{sec:CumulantProof}, we implicitly condition on this event.
+In fact, this causes -- up to constants -- no changes in our results, since conditioning on the complementary event only leads to terms that are negligible for sufficiently large $\la$.
+Also implicitly this convention has already been used in \cite{CalkaSchreiberYukich,CalkaYukich,GroteThäle}.

-respectively. \begin{remark} It is known from the work of Geffroy \cite{Geffroy} that the Hausdorff distance between $K_\l$ and $\BB^d(0,\sqrt{2\, \log \l})$ converges to zero almost surely, as $\l\to\infty$.
-Furthermore, B\'ar\'any and Vu \cite{BaranyVu} show that for sufficiently large $\l$ the vertices of $K_\l$ concentrate around the boundary of $\BB^d(0,R_\l)$ with overwhelming probability.
-It is thus natural to choose $\BB^d(0,R_\l)$ as a reference body for the Gaussian polytope $K_\l$ and to compare the volume of $K_\l$ with that of $\BB^d(0,R_\l)$. \end{remark}
+\begin{remark} It is known from the work of Geffroy \cite{Geffroy} that the Hausdorff distance between $K_{\la_k}$ and $\BB^d(0,\sqrt{2\, \log \la_k})$ converges to zero almost surely, along all suitable subsequences $\la_k$ tending to infinity, as $k\to\infty$.
+Furthermore, B\'ar\'any and Vu \cite{BaranyVu} show that for sufficiently large $\la$ the vertices of $K_\la$ concentrate around the boundary of $\BB^d(0,R_\la)$ with overwhelming probability.
+It is thus natural to choose $\BB^d(0,R_\la)$ as a reference body for the Gaussian polytope $K_\la$ and to compare the volume of $K_\la$ with that of $\BB^d(0,R_\la)$. \end{remark}

-Next, we define for every $\xi \in \Xi$ and sufficiently large $\l$ the rescaled functional $\xi^{(\l)}$ by
+Next, we define for every $\xi \in \Xi$ and sufficiently large $\la$ the rescaled functional $\xi^{(\la)}$ by

-and denote by $\Xi^{(\l)} := \{\xi_V^{(\l)}, \xi_{f_0}^{(\l)}, \ldots, \xi_{f_{d-1}}^{(\l)}\}$ the family of rescaled geometric functionals.
+and denote by $\Xi^{(\la)} := \{\xi_V^{(\la)}, \xi_{f_0}^{(\la)}, \ldots, \xi_{f_{d-1}}^{(\la)}\}$ the family of rescaled geometric functionals.
 Here and in the rest of this paper we adopt the following notational convention.
-If $w\in W_\l$ is not a point of the rescaled point process $\cP^{(\l)}$, we understand $\xi^{(\l)} (w,\cP^{(\l)})$ as $\xi^{(\l)} (w,\cP^{(\l)} \cup \{w\})$ and similarly also $\xi(x,\cP_\l)$ as $\xi(x,\cP_\l \cup \{x\})$ for $\xi\in\Xi$ and $x\in\RR^d$ with $x\notin \cP_\l$.
+If $w\in W_\la$ is not a point of the rescaled point process $\cP^{(\la)}$, we understand $\xi^{(\la)} (w,\cP^{(\la)})$ as $\xi^{(\la)} (w,\cP^{(\la)} \cup \{w\})$ and similarly also $\xi(x,\cP_\la)$ as $\xi(x,\cP_\la\cup \{x\})$ for $\xi\in\Xi$ and $x\in\RR^d$ with $x\notin \cP_\la$.

 These functionals are tightly connected to geometric properties of special germ-grain processes that have been introduced in \cite{CalkaYukich}.
-Namely, let $x\in \RR^d$ and $(v,h):=T_\l(x)$.
-Then the discussion at the beginning of Section 3.1 in \cite{CalkaYukich} shows at first that $T_\l$ transforms the ball $\BBd(x/2, \|x\|/2)$ into the set
+Namely, let $x\in \RR^d$ and $(v,h):=T_\la(x)$.
+Then the discussion at the beginning of Section 3.1 in \cite{CalkaYukich} shows at first that $T_\la$ transforms the ball $\BBd(x/2, \|x\|/2)$ into the set